 It makes the most sense to arrange your trip at dawn or at dusk when everything such as the sky, natures and people are in outstanding harmony.
 These times are of perfect opportunity to take stunning and untouched photographs.

-3. Tips for Golden Rock visit
+3. Some Useful Tips for Golden Rock Visit

-The best time to go for Golden Rock is in December when The Nine Thousand Lights Festival is held on a yearly basis.
+The best time to visit Golden Rock is in December when The Nine Thousand Lights Festival is held on a yearly basis.
 On this occasion, Burmese from various areas come to this sacred place for the primary purpose of worships and praying whilst tourists expect to grasp insight of a famous festival.
 Under the sparkling lights of a huge range of candles at night, the scene looks enchantingly exotic, amazing and worth to visit.

 Golden Rock at night with candle lights